nestjs/docs.nestjs.com/content/techniques/logger.md

 ### Logger

-Nest comes with a default implementation of internal `Logger` which is used during the instantiation process as well as in several different situations, such as **occurred exception**, and so forth.
-However, sometimes you might want to either disable logging entirely or provide a custom implementation and handle messages on your own.
-In order to turn off a logger, we use the Nest application options object.
+Nest comes with a built-in `Logger` which is used during application bootstrapping and several other circumstances, such as displaying caught exceptions.
+You can take more control of logging by, for example, disabling logging entirely or providing a custom implementation of the logger to handle messages on your own.

+To disable logging, set the `logger` property to `false` in the (optional) options object passed as the second argument to the `NestFactory.create()` method.

 ```typescript
 const app = await NestFactory.create(ApplicationModule, {